apache/activemq-website/src/components/classic/documentation/how-to-unit-test-jms-code.md

 ### Using The `EmbeddedActiveMQBroker` JUnit Rule (ActiveMQ 5.13)

 If your test code is using JUnit, then you could use the `EmbeddedActiveMQBroker` JUnit Rule provided in the `activemq-junit` library.
-Add the `activemq-junit` library along with the `activemq-broker` libraries for the version of ActiveMQ Classic you want to test with.
-The rule will use whatever version of ActiveMQ Classic it finds in the classpath, so the ActiveMQ Classic libraries need to be specified if they are not already there.
+Add the `activemq-junit` library along with the `activemq-broker` libraries for the version of ActiveMQ you want to test with.
+The rule will use whatever version of ActiveMQ it finds in the classpath, so the ActiveMQ libraries need to be specified if they are not already there.

 If you are using Maven, add the following to your `pom.xml`:
 ```